Mission of Gravity: Reception

 Mission was the runner-up for the 1955 International Fantasy Award for fiction.
 Boucher and McComas found Mission "compact and unified, with a good deal of adventurous excitement" and characterized it as "a splendid specimen of science fiction in the grandest of grand manners."
+In a New York Times book review, J. Francis McComas called the story "an astonishing new kind of sea yarn" and described Barlennan as "the kind of hero we've known and loved all our lives – as canny a mariner as any terrestrial rover who ever combined shrewd business with high adventure".

 Wayne Barlowe illustrated the Mesklinites in his Barlowe's Guide to Extraterrestrials.

 Reputation

-The story is “noteworthy not only as an impressive piece of planet-building, but as the first SF novel built on actual observational data involving another possible solar system”, making it an early and often-praised example of macrocosmic worldbuilding hard science fiction.
+The story is "noteworthy not only as an impressive piece of planet-building, but as the first SF novel built on actual observational data involving another possible solar system", making it an early and often-praised example of macrocosmic worldbuilding hard science fiction.
 Although Clement has stated that his original calculations concerning the polar gravity of Mesklin were inaccurate — he later estimated the polar gravity should have been approximately 250 g instead of 700 — the exploration of what existence might be like in such extreme conditions is detailed, convincing, and persuasive.
 The novel is frequently invoked in discussions of the sense of wonder, the sensation of dawning comprehension and understanding of a larger context for a given experience, that many readers of science fiction point to as the reason why they pursue the genre.

 The personalities of Clement's alien characters have been criticized as being "too human" or not "alien enough", as failing to be, in the words of John W. Campbell "something that thinks as well as a man, but not like a man".